What is UBIT doing to make sure every student has fast, reliable Wi-Fi access?

 Where can I get access to analysis and creativity software like SPSS or Microsoft Visual Studio?

 My Virtual Computing Lab (MyVCL) offers access to high-demand and costly software packages from your laptop or desktop computer, wherever you are.
 In just a few clicks, you can control to a high-powered PC with software like SPSS, MATLAB, Mathematica, Microsoft Office and more.
 MyVCL allows you to share your files through UB’s File Sharing system (UBfs), and to release print jobs to iprint@UB.
 For more information on MVCL, go to www.buffalo.edu/ubit/myvcl.
-For an overview of the software and services that UBIT offers, visit www.buffalo.edu/ubit/start
+For a video tour of the software and services that UBIT offers, visit www.buffalo.edu/ubit/start

 Where can I get help with my UBITName account or connecting to the Internet?